 Guitarist-singer-composer Joel Cross has a new single and a new commercial (posted 2011-03-12):

 Guitarist Yoshi Matsubara, a recent graduate of our program, has released the CD Victory Dance.
 It also features UNT grads Brian Girley (saxophone), Roberto Verastegui (piano), Ryan Hagler (bass) and Steve Pruitt (drums).
-It's available at amazon and reviewed here.
+It's available at amazon.

 Track: Boiling Point